kapish5467/kapish5467/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently: Pursuing Masters in Computer Science from University Of California, Riverside.
+- 🔭 I’m currently: Working at one of the FAANG as Software Developer.
 - 🌱 I’m currently learning : Machine Learning, NLP and Data Science models.
 - 👯 I’m looking to collaborate: For open source project or some cool implementation/use case.
 - 💬 Ask me about: Software Development, machine learning and Algorithms.